 Septuagesima, Sexagesima, Quinquagesima…most have probably not heard these words before.
-I had not either until a few months ago.
+I had not either until awhile ago.
 I was doing chores around the house and listening to sermons I had downloaded from Audio Sancto when it began to play one titled Sexagesima Sunday.
 The priest giving the sermon has a very thick French accent.
 He proceeded to say “septuagesima” throughout the sermon.
 I don’ t think I will ever forget how to say it although it may be with a French accent.

 Anyways, back to these words and what they mean.
 I recently started to attend the Latin mass regularly.
 I had been called to this liturgy for quite some time, but as with most things in my life I procrastinated and put it off.
 Mostly because it wasn’t convenient.
 Then this family came into our lives and they happened to attend the Latin mass.
 Their children were going to receive the sacrament of Confirmation and I really wanted our older three to as well.
 Our diocese waits until the kids are around 16 or 17 for confirmation.
 This is way too long to wait, but this topic will have to be put off for another time.
 It took my, slightly selfish, desire to have my children confirmed for me to follow Gods prompting in me towards this liturgy.
 It has been a little under a year since we started to regularly attend, which was during Lent last year.
 This is why I had not heard these words until recently.